albertusk95/albertusk95.github.io/_posts/DataMining/2016-12-26-sentiment-analysis.md

 							<li>When we choose to use this method, we need to provide an alternative way in case we receive the <b>nan</b> class as the predicted class.
 To do that, we have to create a new data train which will be a place for storing the current instance and training the new model based on the "agreed" instances in that data train</li>
 						</ul>

-						This is an example of code for creating a new data train and data test for the case of using sliding window:
+						This is an example of code for creating a new data train and data test for the case of using sliding window:<br />

 						<img src="https://github.com/albertusk95/albertusk95.github.io/blob/master/public/img_sentiment/z_inituseSW.png?raw=true" alt="creates new data train and data test for sliding window" />